btubbs/wsgi-jwt-session/README.md

 # wsgi-jwt-session
-A Python WSGI middleware that provides sessions via a JWT-encoded cookie.
+A Python WSGI middleware that provides sessions via a JSON Web Token-encoded cookie.

 ## Usage